subtchallenge/transponder_design/README.md

 ## 2. Assembly

+**Tools Needed:**
+* Soldering Iron
+* Solder
+* Wire Cutter/Stripper
-Tools Needed: Soldering Iron + Solder, Wire Cutter/Stripper, 2mm and 2.5mm Hex Drivers, Crescent Wrench
+* 2mm and 2.5mm Hex Drivers
+* Crescent Wrench

 The schematic has been provided in this package:
-* Schematic.jpg
+* `Schematic.jpg`

 The assembly for the transmitter is relatively complicated due to the dense population of components inside of the upper and lower receivers.
 It is recommended that you first place the components into the receivers, follow the schematic, and cut wires to the appropriate lengths.
 Keep in mind spacing required for putting the two receiver halves together.

-**NOTE:** Before soldering components, if you only have one XBee USB Adapter board, perform the configuration step for the XBee first (Section 4 of this README).
+**NOTE:** Before soldering components, if you only have one XBee USB Adapter board, perform the configuration step for the XBee first (_Section 4_ of this README).
 This allows you to configure the XBee using the USB adapter board before soldering and integrating it into the lower receiver.

 Once the wire lengths are measured and cut, remove the components and begin soldering wires and resistors into place using the included schematic.
 Be careful that nearby resistors leads are not touching.
 It is **VERY IMPORTANT** that you follow the schematic exactly.
 If done incorrectly, you may damage one or more of the components.
 You may also cause the Lithium Ion rechargeable battery to catch fire.